 Main step

 Formally, there are two major components in the method.
-The first is to apply the long division algorithm for finding GCD, to the two numbers a and b and note down the intermediate quantities.
+The first is to apply the long division algorithm for finding GCD, to the two numbers katex is not defined and katex is not defined and note down the intermediate quantities.
 To facilitate our theoretical understanding, we write them here in the form of successive divisions.
-Here, n denotes the total number of steps
+Here, katex is not defined denotes the total number of steps

-For instance, for the equation 26y-7x= 1, we first obtain the a_i‘s as follows:
+For instance, for the equation katex is not defined, we first obtain the katex is not defined‘s as follows:

 Now, the reversal (or back-substitution algorithm for solving simultaneous linear equations) yields: